bmatsuo/lark/README.md

 - Builtin modules to simplify shell-style scripting.
 - The `LUA_PATH` environment variable is ignored.
 The module search directory is rooted under the project root for repeatable builds.
-- Optional dependency checking through [external tools](docs/memoize.md).
+- Optional command dependency checking and memoization through [external tools](docs/memoize.md).

 ##Roadmap features